ruffinge/RoboLesson/Markdown.md

 in addition to being easily interpreted for translation to other formats (such as HTML, LaTeX, PDF, etc.).

-Github-Flavored Markdown
+GitHub-Flavored Markdown
 ------------------------
-The most common variant of Markdown is Github-Flavored Markdown (GFM), which adds several features to the list of recognized layouts.
+The most common variant of Markdown is GitHub-Flavored Markdown (GFM), which adds several features to the list of recognized layouts.
 For example, there is the ability to add syntax-highlighted code blocks, like this:
 ```c